discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 1. Define your community's purpose in a pinned or banner topic.
 2. Seed the discussion with interesting topics.
 3. Commit to visiting and participating regularly.
-4. Link your community so people can find it.
+4. Link your community everywhere and promote it so people can find it.

-See more advice at: http://blog.discourse.org/2014/08/building-a-discourse-community/
+There's more advice at [http://blog.discourse.org/2014/08/building-a-discourse-community/](Building a Discourse Community].

+### Sending Invitations

+One way to get people to visit your site is to invite them via email.
+You can do this via:

+- The Invite button at the bottom of the topic.
+- The Invite area on your profile page.

+The invite area on your profile page also includes advanced Staff methods of [sending bulk invites](https://meta.discourse.org/t/sending-bulk-user-invites/16468), and [inviting users into groups](https://meta.discourse.org/t/invite-individual-users-to-a-group/15544).

 ### Maintenance